-No. Direction Actions Priority Employr nent Land WP.D1 Facilitate strategic land subdivision in Cobblebank Al CoM will work with landholders and developers to facilitate street networks and subdivision patterns that support the long-term economic activation and diversification as per the Cobblebank Metropolitan Activity Centre UDF and the Cobblebank Employment and Mixed-Use UDF.
-Ongoing WP.D2 Support the delivery of a network of activity centres ivery of a supported by the development of a network of local activity centres.
-WP.D3 Facilitate a diversity of industrial spaces and Al Ensure new industrial development respond to the Cobblebank Employment and Mixed-Use UDF and the Melton Industrial Land Use Framework (see appendix 3) by delivering a diversity of industrial spaces in Cobblebank that will underpin a diverse economy.
-Ongoing uses and A2 Ensure business park development results in distinct and diverse places and spaces that facilitate a melting pot of economic activity.
+No. Direction Actions Priority Employn ment Land WP.D1 Facilitate strategic land subdivision in Cobblebank Al CoM will work with landholders and developers to facilitate street networks and subdivision patterns that support the long-term economic activation and diversification as per the Cobblebank Metropolitan Activity Centre UDF and the Cobblebank Employment and Mixed-Use UDF.
+Ongoing WP.D2 Support the delivery of a network of activity centres A1 Work with landholders to ensure the local convenience and service needs of the precinct's population supported by the development of a network of local activity centres.
+Medium-term WP.D3 Facilitate a diversity of industrial spaces and Al Ensure new industrial development respond to the Cobblebank Employment and Mixed-Use UDF and the Melton Industrial Land Use Framework (see appendix 3) by delivering a diversity of industrial spaces in Cobblebank that will underpin a diverse economy.
+Ongoing uses A2 Ensure business park development results in distinct and diverse places and spaces that facilitate a melting pot of economic activity.
 Medium to long term WP.D4 Avoid land use conflict Al Ensure sensitive land use areas including areas in which industrial and residential uses area will interact are subject to appropriate land use buffers and treatments to minimise land use conflict.
 Medium term A2 Investigate potential uses that might be supported in buffer areas.
 Medium term А3 Develop criteria to be considered when deciding on the application for site rezoning to and from industrial uses.
 Implementation is subject to future strategic work.
 Medium term A4 Support the ongoing renewal of ageing and redundant commercial and industrial sites.
-Medium term Econom ic Infrastructure WP.D5 Facilitate foundational economic infrastructure A1 Work with state agencies and developers to design and deliver foundational economic infrastructure including the efficient provision of water, sewerage and drainage infrastructure.
-Ongoing WP.D6 Upgrade A1 Advocate for new road infrastructure to support the development of the Rockbank Major Activity Centre Short-term transport infrastructure A2 Advocate for grade separations at Ferris, Paynes, Coburn, Leakes, Troups and Mount Cottrell Roads Ongoing intrastructure А3 Institute diamond interchanges at key intersections at Bulmans and Ferris Roads, and a half diamond interchange at Mount Cottrell Road.
+Medium term Econom ic Infrastructure WP.D5 Facilitate foundational economic infrastructure Al Work with state agencies and developers to design and deliver foundational economic infrastructure including the efficient provision of water, sewerage and drainage infrastructure.
+Ongoing WP.D6 Upgrade A1 Advocate for new road infrastructure to support the development of the Rockbank Major Activity Centre Short-term transport infrastructure A2 Advocate for grade separations at Ferris, Paynes, Coburn, Leakes, Troups and Mount Cottrell Roads Ongoing iiiidsiiociole А3 Institute diamond interchanges at key intersections at Bulmans and Ferris Roads, and a half diamond interchange at Mount Cottrell Road.
 Ongoing A4 Advocate for the delivery of a rail station at Thornhill Park.
 Ongoing